The Longest Road to a Promise Kept — Modern Paraphrase | fresh.bible

 "I will go."

 Let that sit for a moment.
 She was leaving everything.
 Her family, her home, her entire world — to travel hundreds of miles to marry a man she'd never met, based on the testimony of a servant and the evident hand of God.
 That's not recklessness.
 That's .
-The same kind of her future father-in-law showed when God told him to leave and go to a land he'd never seen.
+The same kind of Faith her future -in- showed when God told him to leave and go to a land he'd never seen.

-Her family blessed her as she left:
+Her family her as she left:

 "Our sister, may you become the mother of thousands upon thousands.
 May your offspring possess the gates of their enemies."